-STEP 2: receive username and password for MyAdoptionPortal account
+STEP 2: receive a username and password for MyAdoptionPortal account

 A username and password will be emailed to you.
 If you do not see the email in your inbox, please check your spam folder.

-STEP 3: log in to MyAdoptionPortal.com account to fill out online application
+STEP 3: log in to your MyAdoptionPortal.com account to fill out an online application